 10.47.1 Basic S1G BSS functionality

-An S1G STA that is a member of an S1G BSS with a 1 MHz, 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width and 1 MHz primary channel width shall not transmit a 1 MHz S1G PPDU that does not use the primary 1 MHz channel of the BSS, except for a 1 MHz S1G PPDU transmission on an off-channel TDLS direct link as constrained by 10.22.6.4.2 (Basic wideband functionality).
+An S1G STA that is a member of an S1G BSS with a 1 MHz, 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width and 1 MHz primary channel width shall not transmit a 1 MHz S1G PPDU that does not use the primary 1 MHz channel of the BSS, except for a 1 MHz S1G PPDU transmission on an off-channel TDLS direct link as constrained by 10.22.6.4.2 (Basic wideband functionality) or a 1 MHz S1G PPDU transmission by an SST STA as constrained by 9.47 (Subchannel Selective Transmission (SST)).

-An S1G STA that is a member of an S1G BSS with a 1 MHz, 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width and 2 MHz primary channel width shall not transmit a 1 MHz S1G PPDU, except for a 1 MHz S1G PPDU transmission on an off-channel TDLS direct link.
+An S1G STA that is a member of an S1G BSS with a 1 MHz, 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width and 2 MHz primary channel width shall not transmit a 1 MHz S1G PPDU, except for a 1 MHz S1G PPDU transmission on an off-channel TDLS direct link or a 1 MHz S1G PPDU transmission by an SST STA as constrained by 9.47 (Subchannel Selective Transmission (SST)).

-An S1G STA that is a member of an S1G BSS with a 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width shall not transmit a 2 MHz S1G PPDU that does not use the primary 2 MHz channel of the BSS, except for a 2 MHz S1G PPDU transmission either on an off-channel TDLS direct link or on a permitted channel of the SST operation as constrained by 9.47 (Subchannel Selective Transmission (SST)).
+An S1G STA that is a member of an S1G BSS with a 2 MHz, 4 MHz, 8 MHz or 16 MHz operating channel width shall not transmit a 2 MHz S1G PPDU that does not use the primary 2 MHz channel of the BSS, except for a 2 MHz S1G PPDU transmission either on an off-channel TDLS direct link or a 2 MHz S1G PPDU transmission by an SST STA as constrained by 9.47 (Subchannel Selective Transmission (SST)).

-An S1G STA that is a member of an S1G BSS with a 4 MHz, 8 MHz or 16 MHz operating channel width shall not transmit a 4 MHz S1G PPDU that does not use the primary 4 MHz channel of the BSS, except for a 4 MHz S1G PPDU transmission either on an off-channel TDLS direct link or on a permitted channel of the SST operation.
+An S1G STA that is a member of an S1G BSS with a 4 MHz, 8 MHz or 16 MHz operating channel width shall not transmit a 4 MHz S1G PPDU that does not use the primary 4 MHz channel of the BSS, except for a 4 MHz S1G PPDU transmission either on an off-channel TDLS direct link or by an SST STA as constrained by 9.47 (Subchannel Selective Transmission (SST)).

 An S1G STA that is a member of an S1G BSS with an 8 MHz or 16 MHz operating channel width shall not transmit an 8 MHz S1G PPDU that does not use the primary 8 MHz channel of the BSS, except for an 8 MHz S1G PPDU transmission either on an off-channel TDLS direct link or on a permitted channel of the SST operation.

-An S1G STA that is a member of an S1G BSS with a 16 MHz operating channel width shall not transmit a 16 MHz S1G PPDU that does not use the primary 8 MHz channel and the secondary 8 MHz channel of the BSS, except for a 16 MHz S1G PPDU transmission either on an off-channel TDLS direct link or on a permitted channel of the SST operation.
+An S1G STA that is a member of an S1G BSS with a 16 MHz operating channel width shall not transmit a 16 MHz S1G PPDU that does not use the primary 8 MHz channel and the secondary 8 MHz channel of the BSS, except for a 16 MHz S1G PPDU transmission either on an off-channel TDLS direct link or by an SST STA as constrained by 9.47 (Subchannel Selective Transmission (SST)).

+TGah editor: Insert the following row in Beacon frame body, (Re-) Association Response frame body (Tables 8-24, 8-26 and Table 8-30):